jcj7292/sead/research/index.md

 Our research is two-fold: first, integrating engineering analysis and design knowledge into the development of stochastic machine learning (ML) algorithms (**Physics for ML**); and second, harnessing machine learning for the discovery of engineering analysis and design knowledge under uncertainty (**ML for Physics**).
 Our engineering applications focus on process-structure-property-performance relationships, both static and fatigue, including additive manufacturing, digital twins, and high-throughput materials characterization.

 {% include button.html text="Physics for Machine Learning" link="research#physics-for-machine-learning" %}
-{% include button.html text="Machine Learning for Physics" link="research#ml-for-machine-learning" %}
+{% include button.html text="Machine Learning for Physics" link="research#machine-learning-for-physics" %}

 {% include section.html %}